Deakin University

 Elected Members

-Professor Catherine Bennett – Staff member (to December 2026)
+Staff Member: Professor Catherine Bennett (to 31 December 2026)